 COM 23300 Fundamentals of the Internet (3) This is a lab-based course designed to familiarize communications students with advanced methods of information retrieval and management via the Internet or corporate intranets; combined with hands-on design, development, and publication of web based content for both individual and corporate use.
 Lab fee required.
-Offered every semester.

 COM 24200 Basic Reporting (3) This course is an analysis of the role of the reporter in communicating public intelligence.
 Laboratory work will stress basic news gathering, reporting and writing techniques.
-Offered every semester.
-Prerequisites: ENG 15000 or EPP 15000 and either COM 13000 or COM 13500.
+Prerequisites: ENG 15000 with "C" or better and (COM 13000 or COM 13500).